MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

 At this point, consider either to modify the closest MicroEJ Platform

-* In MicroEJ SDK: modify the platform configuration.
+* In the SDK: modify the platform configuration.
 * in the C IDE: start from an empty project that match with the MCU.

 Or to start from scratch a new MicroEJ Platform

-* In MicroEJ SDK: create the MicroEJ Platform and refer to the selected MicroEJ Platform as a model for implementation. (refer to :ref:`platform_configuration_creation`)
+* In the SDK: create the MicroEJ Platform and refer to the selected MicroEJ Platform as a model for implementation. (refer to :ref:`platform_configuration_creation`)
 * in the C IDE: start from an empty project and implement the drivers of each of the LL drivers API.

   Make sure to link with: